CCExtractor/website/content/wiki/syntax.md

 *video.mp4*, DokuWiki will automatically add them as alternatives so that one of the three files is understood by your browser.

-Additionally DokuWiki supports a \"poster\" image which will be shown before the video has started.
+Additionally DokuWiki supports a "poster" image which will be shown before the video has started.
 That image needs to have the same filename as the video and be either a jpg or png file.
 In the example above a *video.jpg* file would work.